TurtleCode84/tracktask/README.md

   - [@micahlt](https://github.com/micahlt) (consultant)

 ## Things to consider:
 > This project is **still in development**, some things may be incomplete or not work as expected.
-We're working on adding features and improving existing infrastructure, but most of us have other commitments such as school, so we can't always devote our attention to this project.
+We're working on adding features and improving existing infrastructure, but most of us have other commitments and a life outside of TrackTask, so we can't always devote our attention to issues/improvements.

 > If you find something that you dislike and/or think could be better, **please don't just complain** about it.
 Sometimes we miss things, but most times we'd like to know _how_ we can improve things, so complaining about them won't always get you (or us) anywhere.